TheZoraiz/ascii-image-converter/README.md

 go install github.com/TheZoraiz/ascii-image-converter@latest
 ```

-For physically installing the binaries, download the executables from [here](https://github.com/TheZoraiz/ascii-image-converter/releases/latest), and follow the steps with respect to your OS.
+For physically installing the binaries follow the steps with respect to your OS.

 ### Linux
-Extract Executables.zip and open the "Linux" directory.
+Extract the archive for the your chosen Linux architecture after downloading it from [here](https://github.com/TheZoraiz/ascii-image-converter/releases/latest), and open the directory it extracts.

 Now, open a terminal in the same directory and execute this command: